gbv/validation-server/README.md

 - `listFormats` returns a list of formats, optionally filtered (see [GET /formats](#get-formats) for query parameters)

-Schemas of format objects can have an additional `validator` method to validate data in this format.
+Schemas of format objects can have an additional `validate` method to validate data in this format.

 #### knownFormats